gesengi/gesengi/README.md

-Hello!
-Am a data analyst!
+Hello, Am a Data Analyst, transitioning to Data Science